emsusto/emsusto.github.io/jowo2022/index.md

 ## Scope

-Papers in this track should be related to a novel ontology for the domain of energy and sustainability or systems and methods related to the creation, evaluation or application of such ontologies.
+Papers in this track should be related to a novel ontology for the domain of energy and sustainability or systems and methods related to the creation, evaluation or application of such ontologies or systems and methods that use such ontologies in a meaningful way.
 Publications that focus on a specific ontology must provide additional value that enables a reader to understand the represented domain and specific design decisions.
 These publications should address the following points:

 * A clear description of the domain and scope of the ontology or system